1934 Cincinnati Reds (NFL) season

 The team played each of the four home games at different stadiums: Crosley Field, Dayton's Triangle Park, Portsmouth's Universal Stadium, and Xavier University's Corcoran Stadium in a rare night game against the Chicago Cardinals.
+Including their four road games, every game played by the Cincinnati Reds took place in a different stadium.

 The 1934 Reds surrendered 6.40 rushing yards per attempt, the worst figure in professional football history.
 They are the only team in NFL history to surrender more than five yards per carry.

-The team was purchased by the St. Louis Gunners, who finished out the remainder of the Reds' schedule.
+The team lost 64–0 in week 8 and folded as a franchise.
+The team was purchased by a group of St. Louis businessmen, who played out the final three games of the Reds' schedule as the St. Louis Gunners.